 Certain legal matters in connection with this Offering will be passed upon by Blake, Cassels & Graydon LLP on behalf of the Trust.

 Auditor, Transfer Agent and Registrar

-The Auditors of the Trust is Grant Thornton LLP.
-Computershare Trust Company of Canada acts as the transfer agent and registrar of the Trust Units.
+The Auditors of the Trust is Doane Grant Thornton LLP.
+Odyssey Trust Company acts as the transfer agent and registrar of the Trust Units.

 SCHEDULE "A" - SUMMARY INFORMATION ABOUT MORTGAGES